profile picture

 About Me

-I am working as a Backend Software Engineer Intern at Mozilla Firefox.
+Before that, I worked at Mozilla Firefox as a Backend Software Engineer Intern for a year.

 I am also studying Computer Engineering at the University of Toronto (finished 3rd year).